Skip to content

 The look: The cookie was various shades of brown with a faint shimmer covering the surface, thanks to the addition of tiny sugar crystals.
 The dark tan maple glaze was dribbled across the cookie, with certain parts of the dessert featuring thicker pools of this fall-friendly icing.

 The taste: One word: sweet.
 Matching the strong maple aroma that diffused out of the box, the flavor was cloying and concentrated.
 Full disclosure: I'm not a big maple-flavored dessert fan, so I didn't have high hopes to start.
 The cookie was sweet enough on its own, but the maple glaze took it to the next level.
-While I wasn't sold on the flavor, I did appreciate the cookie's crispy edges, since I am partial toward a crunchy cookie.
+While I wasn't sold on the flavor, I did appreciate the cookie's crispy edges, since I am partial to a crunchy cookie.
 All in all, though, I'll stick to just enjoying maple syrup with my pancakes and waffles going forward.

 Where To Get the Best Chocolate Chip Cookies in America, According to Chefs